Health and Fitness That Works for Neurodivergent Brains

 • Push unrealistic expectations

-• Hand you a strict meal plan with zero flexibility
+• Hand you a rigid meal plan and expect you to follow it perfectly

 Instead, I will: